Cuteness Overload: 11 ‘Kawaii’ Things to Do in Tokyo

 3. Watch short anime films at Studio Ghibli Museum

-It is the most famous Japanese animation studio and loved around the world – not only by anime fans.
+It is the most famous Japanese animation studio and is loved around the world – not only by anime fans.
 Films like Princess Mononoke, Ponyo and Spirited Away have enriched the imagination of kids everywhere.
 The Studio Ghibli museum was designed by Hayao Miyazaki himself and offers an insight into the world of how these films were made.
 One can also watch a few short films that were not released.
 If you have seen and liked any of their films, you should take the ‘kawaii’ time and go.

 4. Take a purikura photo